alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 7. What is serverless

 SQL
-8. How to debug and fix query or SP
+1. How to debug and fix query or SP
-9. difference between primary key and unique key
+2. difference between primary key and unique key
-10. difference between primary key and primary index
+3. difference between primary key and primary index
-11. difference between SP and view
+4. difference between SP and view
-12. difference between SP and function
+5. difference between SP and function
-13. difference between truncate and delete
+6. difference between truncate and delete
+7. difference between inner join,left join and right join